-Since mentioning the town in a guide to Kerry that we published several years ago, we’ve had hundreds of emails asking various things about Dingle in Kerry.
+Since mentioning the Dingle Ireland in a guide to Kerry that we published several years ago, we’ve had hundreds of emails asking various things about Dingle in Kerry.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.